guiferviz/guiferviz.github.io/_posts/2020-04-09-uranium-00-introduction.md

 </figcaption>
 </figure>

-And this is how I would like Uranium to look in the future.
+And this is how I'd like Uranium to look like in the future.
-It is a mixture of C++ with Python, nothing too innovative in the syntax.
+It is a mixture of *C++* with *Python*, nothing too innovative in the syntax.

 {% highlight cpp %}
 int cube(x):